Introduction

 Due diligence

-We carried out due diligence through two routes, as a member of the London University Purchasing Consortium (LUPC).
+We carried out due diligence through two routes, as a member of the London University Purchasing Consortium (LUPC)

-- We assess suppliers against industry standards either by membership of schemes such as CIPS Sustainability Index (CSI) (managed by CIPS) or NetPositives, or by evidence of equivalent processes and procedures provided as part of a tender process.
+- We assess suppliers against industry standards either by membership of schemes such as CIPS Sustainability Index (CSI) (managed by CIPS) or NetPostives, or by evidence of equivalent processes and procedures provided as part of a tender process.

 - We are encouraging suppliers to engage with tools such as CSI in order to monitor and assess their status more effectively.
 As a member of LUPC we are affiliated to Electronics Watch, the independent monitoring organisation that aims to help public sector organisations work together to meet their responsibility to protect the labour rights and safety of workers in global electronics supply chains more effectively than any single public buyer could accomplish on its own.